BradoBrain/CombineLearning/README.md

 PassthroughSubject - publisher (like  the CurrentValueSubject) that doesn't hold on to a value.
 It allows us to create a pipeline to send value through.

+Sequence - publisher that sends elements of a collection through a pipeline one at a time.
+Once all items have been sent, the pipeline finishes.
+No more items even if we add more it to the collection later.

 **Operators**

 .map - simple operator to do logic operations.